 Winslow describes how Seattle’s General Strike was actually the high point in a long process of early twentieth-century socialist and working-class organization, when everyday people built a viable political infrastructure that seemed, to governments and corporate bosses, radical—even “Bolshevik.”
 Drawing from original research, Winslow depicts a process that, in struggle, fused the celebrated itinerants of the West with the workers of a modern industrial city.
 But this book is not only an account of the heady days of February 1919; it is also about the making of a class capable of launching one of America’s most gripping strikes—what E. P. Thompson once referred to as “the long tenacious revolutionary tradition of the common people.”

-Combine the historian’s passion for first-hand, primary sources, with the homeboy’s loyalty to his Seattle roots and its magnificent forests and waters, with a clear-eyed, non-apathetic sense of justice, and with a broad-minded, international background of working-class solidarity.
-In a writing style of vigor and into the tale of lumberjacks, salmon canners, “telephone girls,” wheat harvesters, stevedores, halibut fishers, hotel maids, shingle weavers, hardrock miners, Japanese barbers, along with their brothers and sisters among the out-of-work bindlestiffs of Skid Road and, having suffered massacre, lynching, and war, how they went on a general strike in February 1919 supporting higher wages for the ship workers.
+Combine: 1) the historian’s passion for first-hand, primary sources, 2) the homeboy’s loyalty to his Seattle roots and its magnificent forests and waters, 3) a clear-eyed, non-apathetic sense of justice, and 4) a broad-minded, international background of working-class solidarity.
+Mix with a writing style of vigor and virility into the tale of lumberjacks, salmon canners, “telephone girls,” wheat harvesters, stevedores, halibut fishers, hotel maids, shingle weavers, hard-rock miners, Japanese barbers, along with their brothers and sisters among the out-of-work bindlestiffs of Skid Road who, having suffered massacre, lynching, and war, nevertheless went on a general strike in February 1919 supporting higher wages for the ship workers.
 Anna Louise Strong called them to it, laying out the goals for all to see: to preserve the peace, to feed the people, to deliver milk to babies, to get the sick to hospital with fresh linens.
 For five days this really happened, and without the bosses.
 “Where will it lead?” she asked.
 And answered, “No one knows where!”
 This is part of the experience of our class, both bold and free, that we need now.